Joan Grounds: Career

-Grounds's first major installation work was a fire sculpture on a beach in Ghana in 1968, later repeated on deserted beaches in New South Wales.
+Grounds's first major installation work was a fire sculpture on a beach in Ghana in 1968, later repeated at Wattamolla Beach in New South Wales.
 She would continue to engage with nature in later site-specific installation work, including the "Four Quartets" in 1987-1988.

 Grounds was the director of the Tin Sheds at Sydney University from 1976 to 1979, after co-founding the art workshop with her husband and Donald Brook.
 Grounds fostered the Tin Sheds as a vibrant hub for a diversity of politically active artists, students and the broader community and it supported many sub-groups.

 She taught at East Sydney Technical College (later the National Art School) at that time, and later taught at the College of Fine Arts, UNSW.

 Art practice

 The Watter Gallery in Sydney has represented her work.

 Collaborations

 Grounds collaborated with Aleks Danko on several performance and film projects and had a ten-year collaboration with Sherre Delys, producing sound sculpture and public art installation.
 Other collaborators were N.S.
 Harsha, Rik Rue, Margaret Dodd, Stevie Wishhart, and Jane Finlay.